precisely/rapids/doc/architecture.md

   B. Suspending operations which return Suspend signals at runtime

-  C. Continuations stored at unique addresses
+  C. partition functions stored at unique addresses

-  D. Continuations which save new stack frames to the stack at runtime
+  D. partition functions which save new stack frames to the stack at runtime

-  E. A stack composed of stack frames, each of which contains the address of a continuation, a map of lexical bindings, and an optional data-key
+  E. A stack composed of stack frames, each of which contains the address of a partition function, a map of lexical bindings, and an optional data-key

-  F. A main loop function which continuously pops stack frames and evaluates continuations until a `Suspend` signal is received.
+  F. A main loop function which continuously pops stack frames and evaluates partition functions until a `Suspend` signal is received.

   G. A means of saving the stack to persistent storage